AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * There is a unique appearance for the Velvet Room loading screens.
 * You are no longer forced to execute Arsene during the fusion tutorial if you have already captured other personas.
 * There are quite a few new personas that have been added.
-* Some personas have had their arcanas changed, and there are now a couple of new arcanas.
+* Some personas have had their arcana changed, and there are now a couple of new arcana.
+* After you have officially infiltrated Kamoshida's palace for the first time, you will be able to access Challenge Battles in the Velvet Room by speaking to Justine.
+* Challenge battles allow you to earn rewards through battles that focus on specific mechanics like Baton Passes or Technical damage, battles that test your endurance, or battles with persona users from previous games.

 ### Confidants